jbr-abo/Applying-Python-in-Analytics/README.md

 These are the tasks that I have done as Part of my Master's program.
 This is the level after familiarizing myself with Python.

-It was a 05 ECTS worthy course
+It was a 05 ECTS worthy course consisting of total 03 assignments and lots of practicing and solving different real world problems.

+# Assignment 01
 ### Task 01:
 In this task, you have to work with a dataset in the file full group.csv (more details about the data https://www.kaggle.com/imdevskp/corona-virus-report?select=full_grouped.csv).